ivanvorobei/SPStorkController/README.md

 [![Tutorial on YouTube](https://rawcdn.githack.com/IvanVorobei/SPStorkController/03327b014f2376ca7151dd5aa90b794a2643600e/Recource/spstork-preivew.jpg)](https://youtu.be/wOTNGswT2-0)

 In my YouTube channel you can find videos about Xcode and Design.
-I will appreciate if you are a subscriber and like
+I will appreciate if you are a subscriber and like.
+If you do not want to watch the video, I wrote a small wiki below.

 ### Light StatusBar